RuoyangLi27/DS-Projects/SQL Daily/MYSQL_Dayly.md

 GROUP BY visited_on
     ) AS T2
 ON DATEDIFF(T1.visited_on, T2.visited_on) <=6 AND DATEDIFF(T1.visited_on, T2.visited_on) >=0
+#it's the highlight of the question.
+Use DATEDIFF appropriately when joining
 GROUP BY T1.visited_ON
 HAVING COUNT(*) =7
 ORDER BY T1.visited_on